jonleivent/mindless-coding/README.md

   development - for example, it doesn't require re-implementation of any existing types or functions.

-- Why AVL and Red/Black trees?
-They are well known, useful, and (especially in the case of Red/Black trees) difficult to get right.
+- Why AVL and Red-Black trees?
+They are well known, useful, and (especially in the case of Red-Black trees) difficult to get right.
   Hence, the ability here to "mindlessly" implement the find, insert, delmin, delete and respective rebalancing functions with full erasability of all proof-related paraphernalia, yet with simple-to-read proofs, is a non-trivial accomplishment.

+- What are gap trees?
+See gaptree.txt for details.